 The Company has set remuneration for directors and executives at an appropriate level and rate.
 The remuneration is sufficient to maintain quality management members without excessive payment and at a level comparable to other companies in the same industry or business.
 Factors used for consideration include experience, obligations, extent of their roles and responsibilities.
-In respect of the remuneration of executives, the consideration would adhere to the principles and policies set by the Board of Directors, which is determined by obligations and responsibilities, performance of each executive, and results of the company's operations.
+In respect of the remuneration of executives, the consideration would adhere to the principles and policies set by the Board of Directors, which is determined by obligations and responsibilities, performance of each executive, and results of the Company's operations.

-Control of the use of inside information
+9.6 Supervision over the use of company's inside information

-(1) It is specified for the management to report their shares holding in the company and changes in core holdings to The Securities and Exchange Commission (SEC) under Section 59 of the Securities Exchange Act of B.E.
+(1) It is specified for the management to report their shares holding in the Company and changes in core holdings to The Securities and Exchange Commission (SEC) under Section 59 of the Securities Exchange Act of B.E.
 2535 including provisions for the law to be amended in the future (if any).

 The word "executive" means a director, manager or the first four in the executive level lower than manager, or all those serve in the position equivalent to the fourth level.
-The definition extends to all persons holding management positions, or equivalent, in accounting or finance who are responsible for preparation and submission of reports concerning securities holding of the company, either on its own behalf, spouses, and minor children, to the SEC.
+The definition extends to all persons holding management positions, or equivalent, in accounting or finance who are responsible for preparation and submission of reports concerning securities holding of the Company, either on its own behalf, spouses, and minor children, to the SEC.

 - (2) Prohibit directors, executives, managers and employees who have access to inside information of the company to disclose materials as such to third party or other inapposite personnel.
 Prohibition also includes trading in securities of the company during the first month of the previous financial statement prior to publicising. - (3) Prohibit directors, executives, managers and employees to exploit the company's inside information, which has not been publicised and is substantial for changes of the company's stock price, for personal gain or for purchasing the company's securities.
-Any violation of the above provisions, the company will take legal proceedings and punish the guilty individually, in accordance with the cause and effect of the incident on a case by case basis. - (4) In the case of executives, managers and employees conduct a criminal offense under the laws relating to securities and the SET, the company will place a heavy punishment, either singly or in combination as follows: - (a) Cut salaries or wages, compensation, and other benefits. - (b) Fired or laid off from being a director, executive, manager, or employee since the action is intentionally causing damage to the company.
-If the offender is one of the Board's member, the company must raise the issue in the Meeting of Shareholders to consider punishment. - (c) Report the crime to the Stock Exchange of Thailand and/or the Securities and Exchange Commission (SEC). - (d) Notify the police to take legal proceedings. - (e) Take any other action as approved by the Board of Directors or the Meeting of Shareholders.
+Any violation of the above provisions, the company will take legal proceedings and punish the guilty individually, in accordance with the cause and effect of the incident on a case by case basis. - (4) In the case of executives, managers and employees conduct a criminal offense under the laws relating to securities and the SET, the company will place a heavy punishment, either singly or in combination as follows:

+- (a) Reduce salaries or wages, compensation, and other benefits. - (b)Terminate, fire or remove from the position of director, executive, manager, or employee since the action is intentionally causing damage to the Company.
+If the offender is one of the Board's member, the Company must raise the issue in the Meeting of Shareholders to consider punishment. - (c) Notify the incident to the Stock Exchange of Thailand and/or the Securities and Exchange Commission (SEC). - (d) Report the case for a legal prosecution. - (e) Carry out other matters according to the resolutions by the Board of Directors or shareholder's meeting of the Company.

-Remuneration of Auditor
+9.7 Remuneration of Auditor

-Audit Committee recommended to the Board of Directors to propose the Annual General Meeting of Shareholders for the year 2018 to approve the appointment of one of the following nominees; Miss Kamonthip Lertwitworathep Certified Public Account Registration No. 4377, and/or Miss Sathida Rattananurak, Certified Public Account Registration No. 4753, and/or Ms. Siriwan Nitdamrong, certified public accountant no. 5906 of EY Office Limited to be the auditor of the company for the year 2018, with compensation as follows:
+The Audit Committee recommended to the Board of Directors to propose the Annual General Meeting of Shareholders for the year 2019 to approve the appointment of one of the following nominees; Miss Kamonthip Lertwitworathep Certified Public Account Registration No. 4377, and/or Miss Sathida Rattananurak, Certified Public Account Registration No. 4753, and/or Ms. Siriwan Nitdamrong, certified public accountant no. 5906 of EY Office Limited Company to be the auditor of the Company for the year 2019, with remuneration as follows: